5 Privacy Trends for 2025: What to Watch For

 If you own a small business and those bullets feel daunting, don’t worry: The SHIELD Act makes exceptions for businesses with fewer than 50 people and/or less than $3 million in annual revenue.
 Still, you must implement a reasonable security program that's appropriate for the size and complexity of your business.

 If companies fail to comply with these security requirements, they could face civil penalties of up to $5,000 per violation.
 There are no caps on penalties, so fines can rack up quickly.
-Additionally, a $250,000 fine exists for failing to notify authorities when a data breach occurs.
+Additionally, a $250,000 fine exists for failing to notify the state attorney general and state police when a data breach occurs.

-Obviously, New York is economically significant.
+Obviously, the state of New York is economically significant.
 Most major companies hold some kind of private information on New York residents.
 These companies will be forced to abide by the new security requirements concerning respective residents.

 But maintaining multiple security standards is complex, time-consuming, and inefficient.
 For the sake of expediency and cost, it’s easier for most companies to apply the SHIELD Act’s standards to all private information they collect and maintain, not just on New York residents.